gabrieledarrigo/ducky/README.md

 Data sent in ducky protocol (both requests and respondes) is in ASCII.
 Each message corresponds to a command that a client sends to the server or a response from the server;
 a message is made up of the name of the command, optional command parameters, and the structured data that clients want to store or retrieve from ducky.
-A message is always terminated by the sequence of `\r\n` characters that determines where the data blocks end.
+A message is always terminated by a `\n` characters that determines where the data blocks end.
 Each response from the server has a status code that specifies the result of the command:
 2xx for a successful operation, 5xx for an errored operation.
 One client/server session has the following lifecycle:

 1. The server listens on port 20017.